gtm-templates-knowit-experience/gtm-hotjar-user-attributes/README.md

 ## Tag Settings
 ### User ID Settings
 ### Only track Users with User ID
 If selected, User Attributes will only be tracked for Users with a User ID.
 You must input your own User ID with this setting.
+See [**Hotjar FAQ about handling User IDs**](https://help.hotjar.com/hc/en-us/articles/360033640653-Identify-API-Reference#handling-user-ids).

-If User Attributes are missing on some parts of the site, but User ID available, User ID will still be collected on this part of the site.
+If User Attributes are missing on some parts of the site, but User ID is available, User ID will still be collected on this part of the site.

 ### Track all Users
 If selected, User Attributes will be tracked for all Users, whether they have a User ID or not.